lambda-fairy/lambda-fairy.github.io/blog/0-draft-0-dt-cannon.md

 ## Stack it on the left

 Most openers have a mirror image that works in a similar way.
-DT Cannon is no exception -- you could build the Cannon on the right-hand side, if you wanted to.
+DT Cannon is no exception -- you could build it on the right if you wanted to.

 However, it's always a better idea to build DT Cannon on the left.
 This is because you can hard drop the first three pieces from their starting positions, without having to move or rotate them: